mongodb/mongo-csharp-driver/tests/MongoDB.Driver.Core.Tests/Specifications/connection-monitoring-and-pooling/tests/README.rst

   - ``connection``: A string label identifying which connection to check in.
 Should be a label that was previously set with ``checkOut``

 - ``pool.clear()``: call ``clear`` on Pool

+  - ``closeInUseConnections``: Determines whether "in use" connections should be also closed

 - ``pool.close()``: call ``close`` on Pool
 - ``pool.ready()``: call ``ready`` on Pool